JosephiusX/SAY-Issues/README.md

     ??? no luck in the script tag lets try in the route

     - lets try with node event emitters
+    - I can emmit a event but I cant figure out how to connect event to button as docuent.querySelector() does not work in node.

 stuck on events , emitter in my topic/:name route